Young Filmmakers from Fresh Film Festival attend Troy Studios Engine Event

 Ten young filmmakers got the opportunity of a lifetime on Monday when they were given the chance to talk filmmaking with Mike Cahill, director of the upcoming TV series ‘Nightflyers’ based in Limerick’s Troy Studios.
 The talk, which took place in Engine Limerick, saw Cahill speak to young filmmakers from the Limerick region, including ten finalists in Ireland’s Young Filmmaker of the Year 2018.
 The talk took place as part of Troy Studios initiative entitled ‘Troy Talks’.

-Speaking to ilovelimerick about the Troy Studios Engine Event, l, young filmmaker Turlough Ó Cinnéide said, “it’s amazing that Mike Cahill wants to meet young filmmakers based in Limerick or around Limerick to see what stage they’re at and where they’re future is going”.
+Young filmmaker Turlough Ó Cinnéide, aged 18, who was attending the event said, “it’s amazing that Mike Cahill wants to meet young filmmakers based in Limerick or around Limerick to see what stage they’re at and where they’re future is going”.

 ‘Nightflyers’ began filming recently at Troy Studios after a straight-to-series pickup.
 The series is a production of NBC Universal and Universal Cable Productions and is adapted from the 1987 George RR Martin novella of the same name.
 Netflix will co-produce the series and will have first-run rights to the series outside of the US.
 It is due to air on the Syfy Channel in the US and on Netflix worldwide.
 Many well-known names are included in the cast for the much-anticipated series, including Ireland’s Eoin Mackin, as Karl D’Branin and Brian F O’Byrne as Auggie.
 International stars will also be joining the team, such as David Ajala (Fast & Furious 6) and Gretchen Mol (Boardwalk Empire).